comp-medicine-uc/repo-template/README.md

 ## Dependencies

-(Modify accordingly) Coded in Python 3.8.2 64-bit.
+(Modify accordingly, include versions for each library) Coded in Python 3.8.2 64-bit.

 Used libraries: